agendazhang/Peggle/README.md

 		* Tapping a location on a board with pegs, and the tap location is at least a diameter distance away from all the current pegs and at least a radius distance away from all 4 borders should create a orange peg on it.
 		* Tapping a location on a board with pegs, and the tap location is at least a diameter distance away from all the current pegs but less than a radius distance away from any of the 4 borders should not create a orange peg on it.
 		* Tapping a location on a board with pegs, and the tap location is at least a radius distance away from all 4 borders but within a diameter distance away from any of the current pegs should not create a orange peg on it.

+	* Green peg is selected on the palette
+		* Tapping a location on an empty board, and the tap location is far away from all 4 borders should create a green peg on it.
+		* Tapping a location on a board with pegs, and the tap location is at least a diameter distance away from all the current pegs and at least a radius distance away from all 4 borders should create a green peg on it.
+		* Tapping a location on a board with pegs, and the tap location is at least a diameter distance away from all the current pegs but less than a radius distance away from any of the 4 borders should not create a green peg on it.
+		* Tapping a location on a board with pegs, and the tap location is at least a radius distance away from all 4 borders but within a diameter distance away from any of the current pegs should not create a green peg on it.

-* Test removing a peg on the board by tapping
+* Test removing a peg on the board by tapping in Level Designer
 	* Delete peg is selected on the palette
 		* Tapping a location on an empty board should not have any effect.
 		* Tapping a location on a board with pegs, and the tap location is within the circumference of one of the current pegs should remove the peg from the board.
 		* Tapping a location on a board with pegs, and the tap location is not within the circumference of any of the current pegs should not remove any peg from the board.

-* Test removing a peg on the board by long press
+* Test removing a peg on the board by long press in Level Designer
 	* Any peg is selected on the palette
 		* Long pressing a location on an empty board should not have any effect.
 		* Long pressing a location on a board with pegs, and the long press location is within the circumference of one of the current pegs should remove the peg from the board.
 		* Long pressing a location on a board with pegs, and the long press location is not within the circumference of any of the current pegs should not remove any peg from the board.

-* Test moving a peg around the board by dragging
+* Test moving a peg around the board by dragging in Level Designer
 	* Any peg is selected on the palette
 		* Dragging on an empty board should not have any effect.
 		* On a board with pegs, start dragging from a location that is not within the circumference of any of the current pegs should not move any pegs.